dxw/playbook/playbook.md

 At the end of the interview, always ask the candidate if there's anything they would like to ask you.
 If they have questions, answer them honestly.
 If they ask about salary at this stage, or have a concern or question about the job that you don't feel comfortable addressing, tell the candidate we'll get back to them and make a note for an appropriate colleague to call them.

-When everything's done, we thank the candidate their time and then return to the office and discuss the interview.
+When everything's done, we thank the candidate for their time and then return to the office and discuss the interview.
 As soon as possible, we put a thorough update on Workable.
-This update should include the good things and bad things about the candidate, a recommendation on whether to take them forward, and an rationale for that recommendation.
+This update should include the good things and bad things about the candidate, a recommendation on whether to take them forward, and a rationale for that recommendation.
 It is very important that this update is detailed enough for us to understand what happened and why, long after everyone involved has forgotten all about it.

 If you think the candidate is very likely to have the skills, experience and personal qualities we need, you should take them through to a work day.